simrat12/portia-sdk-python/README.md

     openai_api_key=OPENAI_API_KEY # Use `mistralai_api_key=MISTRALAI` or `anthropic_api_key=ANTHROPIC_API_KEY` instead
 )

-# Instantiate a Portia portia.
+# Instantiate a Portia client.
 Load it with the config and with the open source example tool registry
 portia = Portia(config=my_config, tools=example_tool_registry)

 # Execute a run from the user query